carfloresf/the-sun-god/README.md

 # Feed API challenge

 # How to start DB?
 - This app uses SQLite3.
-You don't need to install anything.
+You don't need to start it.

 # How to build?
 - Run `make build` to compile the project directly on your OS (tested on MAC M1), binary will be added to build directory, it was tested with go 1.19+.